blevesearch/zapx/zap.md

          VD  - Vellum Data (Term -> Offset)
          RL  - Roaring64 Length
-         NST - Number of entries in the term ID to term map TID - Term ID (32-bit)
+         NST - Number of entries in the term ID to term map ML  - Lengtth of the term ID to term map
+         TID - Term ID (32-bit)
          TL  - Term Length